subor/sdk/docs/en/topics/lpm.md

 Reduced hardware functionality/performance:

 - Single CPU core at 600 MHz (other 3 cores power-gated)
-- GPU and other IPs (including encoder/decoder) clock-gated
+- GPU and other IPs (including HW encoder/decoder) clock-gated
 - Display off
-- Memory bandwidth 51.2 GB/s
+- Memory bandwidth at 51.2 GB/s

 In this mode the [OS](os.md) and [Ruyi platform](layer0.md) are still running- albeit with reduced functionality and performance.